Thursday 12 June 2025, 9.30am – 3.45pm (BST)

 Scams against individuals are well known, but fraud also targets enterprises, often with even greater rewards.
 When consumers are scammed, businesses, particularly those in the financial sector, also pay the price.
 The tactics, techniques, and procedures (TTPs) used by online fraudsters are often strikingly similar to those deployed by other cybercriminals.
 Social engineering, for instance, remains a key weapon in their arsenal.

-We are delighted to host this important event in association with Which? to explore the challenges scammers present to both individuals and organisations; how reporting cybercrime can support law enforcement in disrupting criminal networks; and what strategies we can use to reduce our susceptibility to the siren calls of online fraudsters.
+We were delighted to host this important event in association with Which? as we explored the challenges scammers present to both individuals and organisations; how reporting cybercrime can support law enforcement in disrupting criminal networks; and what strategies we can use to reduce our susceptibility to the siren calls of online fraudsters.

 Welcome and introductions